Malayan Emergency: Headhunting exposed to British public

 In April 1952, the British communist newspaper the Daily Worker (later known as the Morning Star) published a photograph of British Royal Marines inside a British military base openly posing with severed human heads.
 By republishing these images the British communists had hoped to turn public opinion against the war.
-Initially British government spokespersons belonging to the Admiralty and the Colonial Office claimed the photograph was fake.
+Initially, British government spokespersons belonging to the Admiralty and the Colonial Office claimed the photograph was fake.
 In response to the accusations that their headhunting photograph was fake, the Daily Worker released another photograph taken in Malaya showing British soldiers posing with a severed head.
-Later the Colonial Secretary, Oliver Lyttelton, confirmed to parliament that the Daily Worker headhunting photographs were indeed genuine.
+The Colonial Secretary, Oliver Lyttelton, later confirmed to parliament that the Daily Worker headhunting photographs were indeed genuine.
 In response to the Daily Worker articles exposing the decapitation of MNLA suspects, the practice was banned by Winston Churchill who feared that such photographs resulting from headhunting would expose the British for their brutality.
 However, Churchill's order to discontinue the decapitations was widely ignored by Iban trackers who continued to behead suspected guerrillas.

 Despite the shocking imagery of the photographs of soldiers posing with severed heads in Malaya, the Daily Worker was the only newspaper to publish them and the photographs were virtually ignored by the mainstream British press.

 An Iban headhunter wearing a Royal Marine beret prepares a human scalp above a basket of human body parts.